Aussie Aussie Aussie, Oi Oi Oi: Commercial and publicity uses

 Aussie!
 Aussie!
 Aussie!".
 The response to these words came from all around the stadium, "Oi!
 Oi!
 Oi!".

 In 2004, a Melbourne couple, inspired by a Dick Smith campaign supporting Australian-made products, and following publicity surrounding the ownership of the trademark for the Australian-developed Ugg boots being owned by a United States company, registered the phrase as an official trademark in an effort to protect it from overseas exploitation.

 At the conclusion of winning the main event of the 2005 World Series of Poker, Australian supporters of winner Joe Hachem chanted this victoriously during the primetime viewing of the poker event on ESPN.

 At the conclusion of the Prize giving ceremony for the 2008 Super 14 final at AMI Stadium in Christchurch, New Zealand, the winning team, the Crusaders, chanted "Robbie Robbie Robbie Oi Oi Oi" to farewell their Coach Robbie Deans, who was leaving to coach the Australian national team, the Wallabies.

+Barack Obama used the cheer in November 2011 in a speech during a visit of the U.S and Australian Service Members on the Royal Army Air Force Base in Darwin, Australia.

 In a promotional video for the American professional wrestling company WWE, Australian wrestler Emma chanted the song in support of the Australia national soccer team during the 2014 FIFA World Cup.

 It is also a popular chant during Australian Cricket Team's matches.

 The chant is also a fixture at men's basketball games at Saint Mary's College of California, a school that has regularly featured Australian players in the 21st century.